-- Branding, marketing, and wayfinding projects should be broken down into component activities.
-For example, a branding and wayfinding project may include activities such as branding design, wayfinding program design, and fabrication and installation of wayfinding signage. - All budgets should include specific soft costs if required for the project.
-Soft costs should be broken down into design, engineering, legal, and other soft costs to the extent practicable. - Contingency amounts should be appropriately factored into budget line items and not shown in a separate line.
+- Branding and marketing projects should be broken down into component activities.
+For example, a branding and marketing project may include activities such as branding design, website development, or design of marketing materials.
+If a wayfinding signage project is combined with a branding or marketing project, those distinct costs, such as fabrication and installation of wayfinding signage, should be identified. - All budgets should include specific soft costs if required for the project.
+Soft costs should be broken down into design, engineering, legal, and other soft costs to the extent practicable. - Contingency amounts should be appropriately factored into all project budgets, as appropriate.
+These amounts should be factored into budget line items and not shown in a separate line.